Chocolate Sheet Cake

 Sheet cakes freeze beautifully.
 Once the cake has cooled fully:

-- Wrap it tightly in plastic wrap (I do this at least 3 times).
+• Wrap it tightly in plastic wrap so that they entire cake is covered.
+You may need to wrap it a few times to ensure that every inch is covered.
 You want it to be tight to avoid freezer burn.

 Frosted cakes can be frozen, but I find the results much better with unfrosted cake.